msrofficial/Anilab-Mod/README.md

 The primary reason for this modification is to streamline the viewing process.

 * **Original Behavior:** Users are forced to navigate away from the app to SPlayer to view content.
+And you can't use it with custom private dns.
 * **Mod Behavior:** Users can watch anime using the built-in internal player.
+They can also use this app with private dns on.

 ## Features